OsintBuddy-Research/Exif-Data-Extractor/README.md

 ---

-## Customization Tips

-- Replace `your-username` with your actual GitHub username.
-- Update the email and name in the "Contact" section.
-- If you create a `LICENSE` file, include the MIT license text (optional).
-- Adjust the repository name if you used something other than `exif-extractor`.

-You can save this as `README.md` in your project root and then upload it manually or via Git.
+ in your project root and then upload it manually or via Git.
 It will give visitors a clear overview of your project.